HarlemSquirrel/learn-expert-chat-q-balls/README.md

-# learn-expert-chat-q-balls
+#Learn Expert Chat Q-Balls Script
-A script to enhance Learn Expert Chat with toggling balls for Qs
+Run this script once when you load https://learn.co/expert-chat and click the red ball on the Qs you'd like to watch